Although Rottweilers and German Shepherds look different, the two breeds actually have a few similarities when you dig a bit deeper.

-Both dogs were bred from a working and herding origin, and have similarities in their temperaments.
+For example, both dog breeds were bred from a working and herding origin, and have similarities in the types of temperaments they were bred to have.

-This is a quick and simple guide to outline for you some of the main similarities and differences of each breed + what you might expect from them.
+This is a quick and simple guide to outline for you some of the main similarities and differences of each breed, and also what you might expect from them.

 Rottweiler vs. German Shepherd: Breed History